 We abide.
 We allow the Holy Spirit to empower our lives, and we learn to daily walk in Him.
 Since sin has been crucified with Christ, we no longer have to engage in a back and forth power struggle with sin.
 The power now belongs to us in Christ Jesus.
 The enemy has no choice but to flee when we resist him because greater is He that is in us that he that is in the world.

 Learning to walk in the freedom Jesus purchased for us through the cross is a process; it doesn’t happen overnight.
 But the more we practice walking in our new God-given identities, the easier it becomes to see ourselves the way God sees us – forgiven and free.

 Jesus set us free from the power of sin, so let’s abandon our struggle choose to walk in that freedom – one step at a time.

-For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery. – Galatians 5:1 (ESV)
+It was for freedom that Christ set us free; therefore keep standing firm and do not be subject again to a yoke of slavery. – Galatians 5:1